 Sustainable development is connecting the requirements of the present without compromising the competence of future generations to meet their own needs.
-It assumes that resources are finite and used conservatively and carefully to ensure enough for upcoming generations without depriving the present quality of life.
-A sustainable society has to be socially
+It assumes that resources are

 Keywords: Economic recovery, Economic integration, Economic development, Challenges sustainable choices, we cannot maintain our Earth's ecosystems or continue functioning as we do.
 The benefits of sustainability are clean air, water quality, cleanliness, and non-toxic atmospheric conditions.